 There's nothing like walking in the door after running around all day and having actual honest-to-goodness lasagna steamy and ready to put on your plate (mmmm).
 P.S.
 Scroll to the bottom of this recipe y'all because I have got to tell you about the garlic disaster we got into making lasagna early in our marriage – whew!

-How to make crockpot lasagna:
+How do you make crockpot lasagna?

 The first thing you'll need to do is make the sauce.